Smith118/Smith118.github.io/index.md

 * View self in relation to these two areas

-Post 2 captures: Purpose Porject1, Learning Outcomes, Possible Changes.
+Post 2 captures: Purpose of Project1, Learning Outcomes, Possible Changes.

+Post 3 captures: Purpose of Project2, Contributions and Findings, Process, Challenges, Possible Changes.